KameshLeVI/Advanced-C-Lab-Manual/module 8.md

 # Result:
 Thus, the program is verified successfully

-# EXP NO:8E PROGRAM TO FIND A SQUARE  OF NUMBER USING FUNCTION WITHOUT ARGUMENTS WITH RETURN TYPE
+# EXP NO: 2E PROGRAM TO FIND A SQUARE  OF NUMBER USING FUNCTION WITHOUT ARGUMENTS WITH RETURN TYPE

 # Aim: